felleg/MarioNintendo-Complete-Works/README.md

 ```
 900%MAX ANGERpower
-Bring Back That Leroy Brown (This file is lost, but the first 20 seconds were stepped.
+Bring Back That Leroy Brown (This file from 2008 is lost, but the first 20 seconds were stepped.
 Circa 2009)
 Circuit (Mario Kart 7 remix from Super Smash Bros. for Wii U)
 Cities of the Future (Infected mushrooms, milla remix)
 Diablosis Naga
 Dwelling of Doom (Shnabubula)
+Goodbye Yellow Brick Road (This filE from 2008 is completely lost)
 Magnum (xKore)
 Manxome (Ryan Iyengar)
 naTivefAce (playable in Dragons Fury engine, mostly stepped by Razor though)